Be the First to Help Those in Need

 No prior experience in the medical field is necessary.
 However, a dispatcher will need to have the ability to multitask, remain calm and focused in stressful situations, be responsible and committed, and maintain confidentiality.

 You will receive a response from our office once we receive your application to let you know that it is being reviewed.
-If determined to be a good fit, you will be contacted to arrange an interview.
+If determined to be a good fit and you are approved, you will be contacted to setup training.

 Please feel free to email any questions or comments to email@example.com